I'm a fashionista with training in fashion buying and design. I have a good eye for creative looks and enjoy sharing them with others.

 Host a creeptastic party filled with ghoulishy tasty snacks for all your little goblins.
 These adorable treats are perfect for any Halloween party.
 From healthy apples to not-so-healthy cupcakes, here are some great ideas to cover a range of tastes.
 Mummify your cakes and brain your jelly to get those guests quaking in their boots!

-Cheesy Witch Brooms are fun and easy to make with pretzels and cheese.
+Cheesy Witch Brooms (shown in the top photo, above) are fun and easy to make with pretzels and cheese.
 Kids will go crazy for them and they will look great on your party table.